ChiCubed/InformaticsNotes/chapter3/complexity.md

 # Complexity
 Big O notation is complexity.
+Unless explicitly stated otherwise, this is "asymptotic complexity": the worst-case runtime of an algorithm.

 ## Amortized complexity
 The amortized complexity of an algorithm can be seen as an average runtime of a function, slightly different from the asymptotic complexity.
 In particular, amortized complexity should not be greatly impacted by a single case which has an extremely long runtime.